gatsbyjs/gatsby/docs/tutorial/wordpress-image-tutorial.md

 It is useful and can be fun to purposefully slow down your browser to see image effects animate more slowly.

 Open your browser console and change the network speed to something slower.
-In Chrome, you can click on the “network” tab, then on the drop down arrow next to the word “Online.”
-Then click “Slow 3G.”
+In Chrome, you can click on the "network" tab, then on the drop down arrow next to the word "Online."
+Then click "Slow 3G."
 Now, reload your page and watch the blur-up and SVG effects in action.
 The network tab also shows statistics on when each image loaded and how much time it took them to load.

 ![Network](./images/network.png)